TedTschopp/tedt.org/_posts/blog-posts/2006-12-27-playing-it-cool-playing-it-fast.md

 ---
 id: 487
 title: Playing it Cool, Playing it Fast!
+Playing it on the Computer
 date: 2006-12-27T23:50:07+00:00
 author:
   name: Ted Tschopp